Sourdough Graham Crackers

 • Dry Ingredients: To a small bowl, whisk together the dry ingredients: whole wheat flour, baking soda, ground cinnamon and salt.
 Set aside.

 • Wet Ingredients: Whip together the butter and brown sugar with a hand mixer until mixed.
 Add the sourdough discard and honey.
 Mix until light and fluffy.
-Add the vanilla extract and a little splash of the milk.
-Whip again.
+Add the vanilla extract and mix together again.

 • Mix: Pour the dry ingredients on top of the wet ingredients and mix together with a spatula.
-If the dough is crumbly, add a little bit more milk until the dough comes together.
+If the dough is crumbly, add a little bit of milk until the dough comes together.
 It should not be sticky but will clump together to form a ball.
+If the dough is sticky, add a little more flour until it clumps together.

 • Chill Dough: Cover the dough and chill for an hour or up to 24 hours.